mynameisvinn/PyStae/README.md

 # pystae
-pystae provides a simple interface to obtain stae datasets and return them as a (data scientist friendly) pandas dataframe.
+pystae provides a simple interface to obtain stae datasets. datasets are returned in a data scientist friendly dataframe.

 ## Installation
 install with `pip install pystae`